blesswood/finda/README.md

 >pip3 install threading
 >pip3 install requests

-Usage: finda.py -h
+Usage: finda.py -h or man finda.py

 Log:
-Added timer(at first it counts for 300 popular pages and then last 7k pages) Added wizard mode, edited output in case of cancelling
+Added man page(see 'man finda.py') and time spent on work Added timer(at first it counts for 450 popular pages and then last 7k pages) Added wizard mode, edited output in case of cancelling
 Fixed performance(deleted unnecessary functions), KeyboardInterrupt error and output
 Added scrollbar and comments